New York City Subway stations: Accessibility

 Five stations on the Staten Island Railway are accessible.
 There are 16 more non-ADA-accessible stations with cross-platform interchanges, as well as other same-platform transfers, available, though the MTA notes that the gaps between train cars and platforms at these stations may nonetheless exceed the maximums established by the ADA.

+Escalators

+The subway station had 284 escalators as of 2019, including 232 operated by the New York City Transit Authority and 42 operated by property owners.
+Some stations have multiple escalators.

 Entertainment

 A typical scene of musicians performing on the platform of the Broadway–Lafayette Street station.

 While a permit is not required for performances in the subway, certain codes of conduct are required.
 Any musician/entertainer may perform in subway mezzanines and platforms.
 On platforms, there may be no amplifications as this is part of MTA policies:

 The New York City Transit (NYCT) [...] authorizes these types of free expression in subway stations: "Public speaking; distribution of written materials; solicitation for charitable, religious or political causes; and artist performances, including the acceptance of donations."

 Performers must not be within 25 ft of a token booth or 50 ft from an MTA office/tower, blocking access to an escalator, stairwell, or elevator, interfering with transit services or passenger movement; or in an area where construction is occurring.
 In addition, performance is prohibited during public service announcements and may be no louder than 85 dBA at 5 ft away or 70 dBa at 2 ft from a token booth.
 Performances are prohibited in subway cars.

 Since 1987, MTA has sponsored the "Music Under New York" (MUNY) program in which street musicians enter a competitive contest to be assigned to the preferred high traffic locations.
 Each year, applications are reviewed and approximately 70 eligible performers are selected and contacted to participate in live auditions held for one day.
 At present, more than 100 soloists and groups participate in MUNY providing over 150 weekly performances at 25 locations throughout the transit system, for example Natalia Paruz, a musical saw player, plays at Union Square.